Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 A service is an abstraction which defines a logical set of pods and a policy by which to access them A service group is a set of pods and provides a stable endpoint or fixed IP address for them. kubectl get services to get the external IP of the service

+# Disadventage
+Google Kubernetes Engine, which consists of containerized workloads, may not be as easily transferable as what you’re used to from on-premises.